Which brings up an interesting question, since we are now slaves to time, why are there so many examples of waiting in scripture?

 What happens to us while we wait is sometimes more important than the fulfillment of what we are waiting for.

-Which begs the question from God's perspective, could it be that God doesn't place the same weight on the things that we deem as greatly important which maybe means the smaller (what appears to be almost wasted) things in our life (such as waiting) are more important than we can imagine?
+Which begs the question from God's perspective, could it be that God doesn't place the same weight on the things that we deem as greatly important?
+And the other side of that coin might mean that the smaller things in our life (such as waiting) are more important than we can imagine?

 Romans 8:24-25 says, "Hope that is seen is not hope at all.
 Who hopes for what is seen?
 But if we hope for what we do not see, we wait for it with patience."